Thankful for the Cross

 Imagine that the Messiah was born – He fulfilled all the prophecies about His birth.
 He lived His life and fulfilled all the prophecies of Isaiah and the Old Testament seers.
 He healed the sick, raised the dead, and gave sight to the blind.
 He taught and exemplified the love of God the Father for His children.
 Fast-forward three and a half years to the Garden of Gethsemane –

 So, I’m thankful for Jesus’ willpower.
-I’m thankful that though He was, at that moment, human as we are, He did not give into the flesh.
+I’m thankful that though He was, at that moment, human as we are, He did not give in to the flesh.
 He didn’t step back from the pain, torture, and humiliation which lay ahead.
 Instead, He leaned into it because He loved us.

 I’m grateful Jesus did not call on the legions of angels who stood ready to do His bidding.
 I’m glad He did not ask them to take Him away from Jerusalem.

 I’m awed because God the Father, who knew the pain His Son would face at Golgotha, allowed Him to go to Jerusalem.
-As a parent, I know how difficult it is to watch my child take a path which I know leads to difficulty, so I’m happy God did not throw Himself in the path between Jesus and His persecutors.
+As a parent, I know how difficult it is to watch my child take a path that I know leads to difficulty, so I’m happy God did not throw Himself in the path between Jesus and His persecutors.

 I’m thankful God the Father – who is all-powerful – restrained Himself from saving His Son from crucifixion.